Review of Corporate Sustainability Reporting Directive (CSRD)

 The proposed changes are in response to the following concerns.

-• Different obligations for companies under different rules, such as the Corporate Sustainability Due Diligence Directive (CS3D) and the CSRD, create an additional burden for companies and may create confusion that deters sustainable finance (European Commission 2025a).
+- Different obligations for companies under different rules, such as the Corporate Sustainability Due Diligence Directive (CS3D) and the CSRD, create an additional burden for companies and may lead to confusion that deters sustainable finance (European Commission 2025a).
 Aligning the different items of legislation would help to reduce the assessment and reporting duties of companies.

 Such regulatory burdens could reduce the competitiveness of the EU (Draghi 2024) and indirectly its capacity to meet its Green Deal objectives (European Commission 2025b).